 If possible, talk to him when he’s sober and lucid.
 Not only will he be more coherent, he’ll likely be more receptive to conversation.
 Certain drugs can cause emotions to run wild and you want to avoid a fight.
 Speaking to him after he’s been using could also cause him to have a foggy mind and potentially forget the conversation even took place.
 Let him know all of this prior to sitting down and talking; it’s not that you’re passing judgment, it’s that you want the conversation to be as productive as possible.

-Show him that you’re happy to see him.
+Show them that you’re happy to see them.
 Although you may be upset that he left and about the decisions he’s made, what he should hear from you before anything is that you’re happy to see him and you love him.
 Tell him that you’re glad he’s OK and that he’s safe.
 Your first words should be calm — he may be fearing a confrontation, so don’t create one.
 Tell him that together you can resolve any problems, even addiction.
 Don’t be too quick to rush into the issues right away, though.
 Emotions will likely be running too high to have a productive conversation about his addiction, so start light and work your way up to it.

 Be calm but direct.
 When it comes time to discuss his battle with addiction, be gentle but don’t beat around the bush.
 The issue is too serious for subtlety, but letting too much emotion spill in will be counter-productive.
 If you approach the subject with panic, anger, aggression, or accusations, he likely won’t feel safe to open up to you about it.
 Have a calm, two-way conversation about his drug abuse and keep your cool no matter what he confides.
 If you react too harshly, he may shut down completely.
 Approach him from a place of understanding and genuine concern for his well-being.